obonaventure/cnp3/book/glossary.rst

         For DNS servers and resolvers, a standard query is a query for a `A` or a `AAAA` record.
 Such a query typically returns an IP address.

    inverse query
-        For DNS servers and resolvers, an inverse query is a query for the domaine name that corresponds to a given IP address.
+        For DNS servers and resolvers, an inverse query is a query for the domain name that corresponds to a given IP address.

    TLS
 	Transport Layer Security, defined in :rfc:`5246` is a cryptographic protocol that is used to provide communication security for Internet applications.
 This protocol is used on top of the transport service but a detailed description is outside the scope of this book.

+   NBMA
+	A Non Broadcast Mode Multiple Access Network is a subnetwork that supports multiple hosts/routers but does not provide an efficient way of sending broadcast frames to all devices attached to the subnetwork.
+ATM subnetworks are an example of NBMA networks.